Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 Walking Sticks

-Lastly, walking sticks must be included in your get-home bag backpack items because this can help relieve the pressure on your knees due to long hours of walking.
-Try the BAFX Products - 2 Pack - Anti-Shock Hiking / Walking / Trekking Trail Poles!
-This product is available in black, blue, and silver colors.
-It is made of aluminum, and it is lightweight.
-Thus, you can bring it anywhere you go!
+Lastly, walking sticks must be included in your get-home bag backpack items because they can help relieve the pressure on your knees caused by long hours of walking.
+Try the BAFX Products—2 Pack—Anti-Shock Hiking / Walking / Trekking Trail Poles!
+This product is available in black, blue, and silver.
+It is made of aluminum and lightweight, so you can bring it anywhere!

 What if you run out of space in your Get Home Bag?

 Your extra jeans packed inside your Get Home Bag can be transformed into additional storage compartments.
-This calls for carrying a paracord or string in your pack.
+You must carry a paracord or string in your pack to do this.

 The best way to carry many paracords effortlessly is to get a paracord survival bracelet.
 To add storage to your get-home bag, spread your jeans out flat and tie the lower part of each pant leg with string afterward.